ryanatkn/earbetter/README.md

 I'm a web developer not a musician, and I'm sure I got some music things wrong, and I can't possibly design all of the best ear training challenges.
-Knowing this, I designed the software so you can create and share custom challenges.
+Knowing this, the software is designed so you can create and share custom challenges.

 The core gameplay has "levels" broken up into "trials".
 Each trial is a sequence of notes that you hear and then play back.